 What is Preconception Health?

-Preconception Health refers to the health of a woman before she get pregnant.
+Preconception Health refers to the health of a woman before she gets pregnant.
 It focuses on the conditions and risk factors that could affect a woman if she becomes pregnant.
 Preconception health applies to women who have never been pregnant, and also to women who would like to get pregnant again.
 Preconception health looks at factors that can affect both mom and baby.
 These include factors such as nutrition, taking prescription drugs or drinking alcohol.
 The key to preconception health is to get good medical care, practice healthy behaviors, ask for support from family and friends, and make your environment safe at home and at work.

 Make a Reproductive Life Plan